pl3onasm/Programming-fundamentals/README.md

 # Imperative Programming in C

 These are old exams for the course Imperative Programming (CS) at the University of Groningen.
-All exams are in separate folders, containing a PDF of the exam.
-Each exam problem has its own subfolder, which contains a folder with the test cases, one or more example solutions, and a file called *myprogram.c* which you can use to write and test your own solution.
+All exams are in separate folders, containing a PDF of the exam, and a separate subfolder for each exam problem.
+These subfolders each hold a folder with the test cases, one or more example solutions, and a file called *myprogram.c* which you can use to write and test your own solution.

 ## Final exams